|Georgia State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Georgia Sales Tax?

-Local governments in Georgia are allowed to add a local sales tax of up to 4 percent on top of the GA state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Georgia can be up to 8% depending on location.
+Local governments in Georgia are allowed to add a local sales tax of up to 4.000 percent on top of the GA state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Georgia can be up to 8% depending on location.

 Georgia allows its counties to charge up to 3% local sales tax, which are used to fund any of five specific programs such as education, transportation, or public utilities.
 Groceries are exempt from the state tax but are subject to local taxes, with a tax rate of up to 4% in Atlanta.
 Georgia usually has two tax holidays a year as scheduled by the state legislature, with one in early fall aimed at back to school purchases and another, generally in October, for energy-efficient appliances.

 What sales are exempt from the Georgia Sales Tax?